strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
-= 2.7 - 2022-01-12 =
+= 2.7 - 2022-01-13 =
+* FEATURE: Added a "Spam Protection" option to the advanced settings page.
+When used, IP addresses are blocked from checkout if there are more than 10 failsures within 15 minutes. (@ideadude)
 * ENHANCEMENT: Checkouts with Stripe will now reuse Stripe Products and Prices. (@dparker1005)
 * ENHANCEMENT: User profile now links to Stripe customer so that subscriptions can easily be directly updated in Stripe rather than through Subscriptions Updates which is now deprecated. (@dparker1005)
 * ENHANCEMENT: Improved usability of the Require Membership metabox for sites with a large number of levels. #1885 #1692 (@kimcoleman)
 * ENHANCEMENT: Include reCAPTCHA on Billing Page form. #1884 (@ideadude)
+* ENHANCEMENT: Membership pages URLs are now included in the Site Health Information. (@JarrydLong)
+* BUG FIX/ENHANCEMENT: Set the default for the `pmpro_send_200_http_response` filter to `false` instead of `true` to reduce impact of the functionality on sites that don't need it. #1868 (@dparker1005)
-* BUG FIX: Consolidated the "Free memberships only" option into the "All memberships" option for enabling reCAPTCHA to ensure that paid memberships with discounts that make the membership $0 cost show reCAPTCHA consistently. #1878 #1840 (@JarrydLong)
+* BUG FIX/ENHANCEMENT: Consolidated the "Free memberships only" option into the "All memberships" option for enabling reCAPTCHA to ensure that paid memberships with discounts that make the membership $0 cost show reCAPTCHA consistently. #1878 #1840 (@JarrydLong)
 * BUG FIX: Resolved PHP 8 fatal error with Authorize.net Silent Post handling. #1899 (@ZebulanStanphill)
 * BUG FIX: The new filter `pmpro_admin_pagesetting_post_type` replaces the now deprecated filter `pmpro_admin_pagesetting_post_type_array` to allows setting one specific post type instead of always getting the first from an array. #1866 #1865 (@ipokkel)
 * BUG FIX: Resolved issue where users may not be linked to their Stripe customer. (@dparker1005)